MicrosoftDocs/cloud-adoption-framework/docs/innovate/best-practices/ai-applications.md

 ms.subservice: innovate
 ---

-# What are AI applications
+# What are AI applications?

-On Azure, you can build intelligent apps faster using the tools and technologies of your choice and artificial intelligence (AI) that’s already built-in.
+On Azure, you can build intelligent apps faster using the tools and technologies of your choice and AI that’s already built-in.

 - **Easily build and deploy anywhere**: Use your team’s existing skill sets and tools you know and love to build intelligent apps and deploy without a change in code.
 Build once, deploy anywhere: in the cloud, on premises, and to edge devices, with the confidence of global distribution to more data centers than any other provider.